-The Rancho is shipped from the factory in a basic, universal configuration that allows it to be mounted to any model tractor / mini skidsteer with the appropriate mounting kit.
-This section will cover the mounting basics.
+The backhoe is shipped from the factory in a basic, universal configuration that allows it to be mounted to any model tractor / mini skidsteer with the appropriate mounting kit.
+This section covers the mounting basics.
 Complete mounting instructions for your model tractor / mini skidsteer are covered in the mounting kit instructions that came with your backhoe mount kit.
-Have the instructions on hand when mounting your backhoe.